TGAC/COPO-documentation/help/glossary.rst

      Also known as work profile.
 A collection of 'research objects' or components that contain data generated on a biological research project or study.

-     There are two general types of profiles in COPO: *Stand-alone* profiles and :abbr:`ToL (Tree of Life)` profiles.
+     There are two general types of profiles in COPO: *Genomics* profiles and :abbr:`ToL (Tree of Life)` profiles.
      :abbr:`ASG (Aquatic Symbiosis Genomics)`, :abbr:`DToL (Darwin Tree of Life)` and :abbr:`ERGA (European Reference Genome Atlas)` are the ToL (primary) projects brokered through COPO.